We advise you to use an Agent who has a permanent Office in the

 torrevieja, guadamar, elche, benidorm, campello, altea, calpe,

-moraira, jalon, javea, benissa, denia, oliva, gandia or buying a
+moraira, jalon, javea, benissa, benissa, oliva, gandia or buying a

 house in Costa Blanca Spain plus buying a house in alicante,